You want smart political talk without the meltdowns?

 Okay, so you don't see a discernible difference yet.

-Is it something that maybe will take a little time to sink into the the consciousness of of the American voters?
+Is it something that maybe will take a little time to sink into the consciousness of the American voters?

 I think it might.

-And the other thing I think is just in looking the way that Trump has been at the convention, if his convention speech is a departure from his normal speech and uh a more uniting uh, you know, a less uh just less normal Trump and and and kind of maybe in a new direction, I think that that combined with the uh attempted assassination uh could have a a huge impact.
+And the other thing I think is just in looking the way that Trump has been at the convention, if his convention speech is a departure from his normal speech and a more uniting, you know, a less Just less normal Trump and kind of maybe in a new direction.

-Because people what I think that we'll we'll find is that people want to see that didn't like Trump that this has affected the way he thinks and maybe added a degree of humility or just a degree of appreciation, you know, just I mean near Deficit.
+Because people, what I think that we'll find is that people want to see that didn't like Trump that this has affected the way he thinks and maybe added a degree of humility or just a degree of appreciation.

 I'm just speculating here.

-I mean, because Donald Trump has been so demonized by so many for so long that did it do a job of of pointing out that you know the dehumanizing efforts of the left over all these many years.
+I mean, because Donald Trump has been so demonized by so many for so long that did it do a job of pointing out that, you know, the dehumanizing efforts of the left over all these many years, maybe it came home that, hey, this guy is a father.

-Uh maybe it came home that hey, this guy is a father, this guy is a human being, this guy is not Adolf Hitler uh or evil as Joe Biden calls him.
+This guy is not Adolf Hitler or evil as Joe Biden calls him.

-Another angle is people who would have never tuned in to hear what Trump had to say because they think they already know what he's gonna say, and that they're kind of done with him.
+Another angle is people who would have never tuned in to hear what Trump had to say because they think they already know what he's going to say and that they're kind of done with him.

 This assassination attempt is going to make people want to hear what he has to say.